-- Redevelopment of Moore Street Create a shared use zone. - Construction of a commuter car park We aim to add easier parking for commuters, thereby improving accessibility and safety to the town centre.
+- Redevelopment of Moore Street

+Create a shared use zone.

+- Construction of a commuter car park

+We aim to add easier parking for commuters, thereby improving accessibility and safety to the town centre.

 Beautification works

-Enhancements such as tree planting, installation of quality street furniture, brick paving, and the addition of arched canopies elevate the space's aesthetics and appeal.
+Enhancements such as tree

+planting, installation of quality

+street furniture, brick paving,

+and the addition of arched

+canopies elevate the space's

+aesthetics and appeal.

 Creation of a u-turn

-A designated u-turn will allow for road closure in the shared use space to facilitate a safe and inclusive event space.
+A designated u-turn will allow

+for road closure in the shared

+use space to facilitate a safe

-Safety measures
+and inclusive event space.

-Increased public lighting and signage in the commuter car park to enhance safety and boost visitation at adjacent
+Safety measures Increased public lighting and signage in the commuter car park to enhance safety and boost visitation at adjacent amenities such as shops and the skate park nvest in our rail infrastructure to:

-INFRASTRUCTURE TRANSFORMATION
+LatrobeCity INFRASTRUCTURE TRANSFORMATION